 The Main Buildings of Tulum

 It is one of the main buildings of this Mayan city, built facing the sea and probably one of the oldest buildings.
 At El Castillo you can see references to the Sun, Venus and the Underworld.
 The main function of El Castillo for the Mayans, was a lighthouse.
 Since the coast of Quintana Roo, Mexico has one of the largest coral barriers in the world, for the Mayan navigators it was very difficult to access the coast without being shipwrecked.

 The Mayans found a channel that crosses this barrier and allows access to the coast safely.
 But to locate it, they built El Castillo building, with two windows on top, which at night were lit with torches and make it visible from the ocean.

-Temple of The Descending God the Temple was decorated inside and outside, with numerous mural paintings of gods, unfortunately we can no longer admire.
+The Temple was decorated inside and outside, with numerous mural paintings of gods, unfortunately we can no longer admire.